*UPDATED SEPTEMBER 2025*

 TIP: The Yukon Culinary Festival takes place in August and brings together some of the best culinary experts in the Yukon for a series of events in and around Whitehorse.

 There’s an interesting story about U.S. Senator John McCain, who made a visit to Whitehorse while studying climate change in the north.
-While there, he visited the museum specifically to see Sam McGee’s cabin, something he had become acquainted with when he was held as a POW in Vietnam: apparently he and a prisoner in the next cell developed a tap code to communicate with each through the shared wall, and it turns out that the other prisoner had memorized the Cremation of Sam McGee in school.
+While there, he visited the museum specifically to see Sam McGee’s cabin, something he had become acquainted with when he was held as a POW in Vietnam: apparently he and a prisoner in the next cell developed a tap code to communicate with each other through the shared wall, and it turns out that the other prisoner had memorized the Cremation of Sam McGee in school.
 With plenty of time on their hands to kill, he shared the poem with McCain, who didn’t just remember the words, but also the tap code he used to ‘recite’ it.

 Hike the Rim Trail in Miles Canyon